williamouyang/okta.github.io/_source/docs/platform-release-notes/platform-release-notes.md

 The following issues are fixed:

-* For some SAML integrations, an SP-init flow that sent an SP's SAML request with `forceAuthn` set to `true` resulted in an HTTP Error 400.
-(OKTA-89653)
 * When configuring an app with OpenID Connect, some redirect URIs weren't saved correctly.
 (OKTA-90445)
 * Problems occurred in some orgs when deleting a very large group using the API.
 (OKTA-91383)